bitsofcotton/p2/README.md

 # p2
-Predictor formatter and some of the toolset fighting with jammers for non usual input streams however, even this predictor can have the jammer to us.
+Predictor formatter and some of the toolset for non usual input streams however, even this predictor can have the jammer to us.

 # Usage
     python3 cr.py ([Rm]|[HD]?) ...